Learn About Arizona Spousal Maintenance Guidelines

-The Arizona Spousal Maintenance Guidelines were reviewed and approved on October 16, 2002, by the Maricopa County Superior Court Family Law Department.
-However, those guidelines did not last long because the Arizona Court of Appeals issued a ruling that the guidelines were adopted by the Court and not passed along as a bill from the Arizona Legislature for the Arizona Governor to sign them into law.
-As a result, they had no legal basis and could not be used by Arizona divorce trial judges.
+The Arizona Spousal Maintenance Guidelines were reviewed and approved on October 16, 2002, by the Maricopa County Superior Court.
+However, those guidelines did not last long.
+The Arizona Court of Appeals ruled the guidelines were not signed into law by the Governor.

-The idea behind the creation of the Arizona Spousal Maintenance Guidelines originally came about as a result of a study conducted by a Tucson Arizona divorce attorney.
+The Arizona Spousal Maintenance Guidelines were created after the release of a study by an Arizona attorney.
 That attorney sent a set of fictitious facts to various judges across the state of Arizona.

-She then asked those judges to share what they would award in spousal maintenance based upon those fictitious facts.
-What she discovered was that the responses from these Arizona divorce judges ranged from no award of spousal maintenance to a lifetime award of spousal maintenance and everything in between.
+She then asked those judges to share what they would give in spousal maintenance awards based upon those fictitious facts.
+The answers from the judges ranged from no spousal support to lifetime spousal maintenance.